it-ninjas/labs/content/en/labs/L02_java/L10_java-collections/L02_set/_index.md

     /**
      * Removes the specified element from this set if it is present.
-     * @param object object to be removed from this set, if present
+     * @param element element to be removed from this set, if present
      * @return true if the set contained the specified element */ boolean remove(E object);